How to insert or remove SQL Server carriage returns in strings, columns and variables?

 Then, if you copy and paste the AddressText column from the SQL Server result.
 You notice that the address contains two line breaks, as in the INSERT statement.

 123, Mount Gatineau Avenue, Ottawa

-To go further, this is the SQL Server REPLACE built-in function documentation.
+To continue, we’ll use the SQL Server REPLACE built-in function in the queries.

 -- Check the results SELECT CustomerID, FirstName, LastName, AddressText FROM dbo.CUSTOMERS; -- Using the REPLACE function to remove the line breaks SELECT CustomerID, FirstName, LastName, REPLACE(AddressText,CHAR(13)+CHAR(10),' ') FROM dbo.CUSTOMERS;